markbirss/MESHBULLET/README.md

 # **DISCLAIMER**

-# Use of these GERBER, BOM and CPL are at your own risk
+# Use of these GERBER, 3D Parts are at your own risk

 Support my work and consider **buying  me a coffee**